 A student does not need an appointment to complete an application, but it is imperative that students continue to meet with their counselors to determine transferability of classes, general education requirements, and eligibility for application to the nursing program.

 We encourage all students interested in our nursing program to attend an information session in the fall.
-There will be two for the RN program and approximately 3 for the LVN-RN program.
-There dates will be posted later in the summer.
+There will be two for the RN program and 3 for the LVN-RN program.

 The next application period for nursing applications will be February 17, - March 2, 2015.